-1. First, we get the facts.
+First, we get the facts.

-- a.
-Keep all the involved children separate. - b.
-Get the story from several sources, both adults and kids. - c.
-Listen without blaming. - d.
-Don't call the act "bullying" while you are trying to understand what happened.
+1. Keep all the involved children separate.

+- 2. Get the story from several sources, both adults and kids. - 3.
+Listen without blaming. - 4.
+Don't call the act "bullying" while you are trying to understand what happened. - 5.
-e.
 It may be difficult to get the whole story, especially if multiple athletes are involved or the bullying involves social bullying or cyber bullying.
 Collect all available information.

-2. Then, we determine if it's bullying.
+Then, we determine if it's bullying.
 There are many behaviors that look like bullying but require different approaches.
 It is important to determine whether the situation is bullying or something else.

-a.
-Review the USA Swimming definition of bullying;

-b.
-To determine if the behavior is bullying or something else, consider the following questions:

-§ What is the history between the kids involved?

-§ Have there been past conflicts?

-§ Is there a power imbalance?
+- 1. Review the USA Swimming definition of bullying; - 2.
+To determine if the behavior is bullying or something else, consider the following questions: - a.
+What is the history between the kids involved? - b.
+Have there been past conflicts? - c.
+Is there a power imbalance?
 Remember that a power imbalance is not limited to physical strength.
 It is sometimes not easily recognized.
-If the targeted child feels like there is a power imbalance, there probably is.

-§ Has this happened before?
-Is the child worried it will happen again?
+If the targeted child feels like there is a power imbalance, there probably is. - d.
+Has this happened before?
+Is the child worried it will happen again? - 3.

-c.
 Remember that it may not matter "who started it."
-Some kids who are bullied may be seen as annoying or provoking, but this does not excuse the bullying behavior.

-d.
-Once you have determined if the situation is bullying, support all of the kids involved.
+Some kids who are bullied may be annoying or provoking, but this does not excuse the bullying behavior. - 4.
+Once you have determined if the situation is bullying, support all the kids involved.

-i.
+SUPPORTING THE KIDS INVOLVED

+Support the kids who are being bullied

+- 1. Listen and focus on the child.
+Learn what's been going on and show you want to help.
+Assure the child that bullying is not their fault. - 2.
+Work together to resolve the situation and protect the bullied child.
+The child, parents, and fellow team members and coaches may all have valuable input.
+It may help to: - i.
 Ask the child being bullied what can be done to make him or her feel safe.
 Remember that changes to routine should be minimized.
 He or she is not at fault and should not be singled out.
 For example, consider rearranging lane assignments for everyone.
-If bigger moves are necessary, such as switching practice groups, the child who is bullied should not be forced to change.
+If bigger moves are necessary, such as switching practice groups, the child who is bullied should not be forced to change. - ii.

-ii.
 Develop a game plan.
 Maintain open communication between the Club and parents.
-Discuss the steps that will be taken and how bullying will be addressed going forward.
+Discuss the steps that will be taken and how bullying will be addressed going forward. - iii.

-c.
 Be persistent.
 Bullying may not end overnight.
 Commit to making it stop and consistently support the bullied child.

-4. Address bullying behavior
+Address bullying behavior